 It's a pretty compelling reason to protect the natural quiet of our Blue Mountains World Heritage Area.

 Just two hours from the busiest city in Australia, the Blue Mountains is the second most visited place in NSW.
 People come here from Sydney and from all around the world to come to experience the natural quiet of the National Park - to retreat from the noise of the city and immerse themselves in tranquillity.

 Time spent quietly in the bush, right up close, listening to sounds of the natural world, is a balm to 21st century city-dwellers.
 It's a mental health resource like no other, in a world where it is ever harder to find peace.

-This extraordinary access to nature, space and quiet is one of our most precious resources.
+The Blue Mountains' extraordinary access to nature, space and quiet is one of the most precious resources belonging to the people of New South Wales.
 We need to preserve this resource for now and for future generations.

 Access to the park should be for everyone, now and in the future

 The Blue Mountains World Heritage Institute was a key contributor to the groundbreaking #NatureForAll report.